Table of Contents

-The fine powder of mineral colour pigments is used as the colouring pigments.
+The fine powder of mineral color pigments is used as the coloring pigments.

-Various drying additives or pigments such as lead, copper, cobalt, manganese, zirconium etc may be used as the additives.
+Various drying additives or pigments such as lead, copper, cobalt, manganese, zirconium, etc may be used as additives.

 The uses of enamel paint can be listed as follows:

 b.
-It is also suitable for painting the doors, windows, staircases, kitchens and bathrooms.
+It is also suitable for painting doors, windows, staircases, kitchens, and bathrooms.

 d.
 It can be used both on new surfaces and old surfaces.

 e.
-It can be applied on metal surfaces, woodworks as well as aluminium surfaces.
+It can be applied on metal surfaces, woodwork as well as aluminum surfaces.

 a.
 Surface Preparation

-The surface is prepared using a wire brush or sandpapers.
-The old coat of paint should be removed finely by scrubbing with sandpapers or wire brushes.
+The surface is prepared using a wire brush or sandpaper.
+The old coat of paint should be removed finely by scrubbing with sandpaper or wire brushes.
 The surface should be free from non-uniformity.

 b.
 Cleaning of the Surface

-The scrubbed surface should be cleaned properly using the cloth or other cleaning agents.
+The scrubbed surface should be cleaned properly using a cloth or other cleaning agents.

 c.
 Preparation of Enamel